Q. What is PBX?

 A. Session Initiation Protocol – is a protocol developed by the IETF MMUSIC Working Group and proposed standard for initiating, modifying, and terminating an interactive user session that involves multimedia elements such as video, voice, instant messaging, online games, and virtual reality.

-Q. What is ISDN?
+Q. What is SBC?

 Q. What is IVR?